Most interesting landmarks of Curacao

 Natural landmarks of Curacao

-- Boca Pistol – narrow inlet, which projects the wave energy towards a narrow chasm.
-As water reaches it, it shoots backward in the air with great force.
+- Boka Pistol – one of the spectacular bokas or narrow inlets.
+As the wave reaches it, it shoots the water backward in the air with a great force, resembling a powerful blowhole.

 - Boka Wandomi natural bridge – wide natural bridge formed of coral stone.

-- Watamula blowhole – large window – opening down to the sea, located at the northern shore of the island.
+- Watamula Hole – large window – opening at the sea, located at the northern shore of the island.
+This is a former blowhole which now for most of the time is too large to create spectacular fountains.

 Other natural landmarks